satishjasthi/IkeaProductClassification/README.md

 - Scrapped data is split into train and validation datasets where validation data has atleast 40 samples per each class

+## Requirements
+- **fastai** library, you can install it with pip

+        `pip install fastai`

+- **Python3.6**
+- Selenium
+- All dependencies can be installed by running

+        `pip install -r requirements.txt`

+## Data preprocessing
+- Images are standardized by using ImageNet data mean and standard deviations.

 ### Data Augmentations used
 - random_flip: with p=0.5
 - rotate: between -10 to 10 degrees